A General Lotto game with asymmetric budget uncertainty: Equilibrium characterizations

-We will first focus on the class of games $\text{BL}(\mbb{P}_A,B,0)$, where the opponent has a use-it or lose it budget $B \geq 0$.
+We present the unique equilibrium payoffs for every instance of Bernoulli General Lotto games.
+Throughout, we will denote $\bar{A} = pA^h + (1-p)A^\ell$ as the expected resource endowment of player $\mca$ associated with $\Prob_\mca$.
+Player $\mcb$ has a resource budget of $B \geq 0$.
 The complete characterization of the equilibrium payoffs is given in the result below.